Dental implant: Composition

 A typical conventional implant consists of a titanium screw (resembling a tooth root) with a roughened or smooth surface.
 The majority of dental implants are made of commercially pure titanium, which is available in four grades depending upon the amount of carbon, nitrogen, oxygen and iron contained.
 Cold work hardened CP4 (maximum impurity limits of N .05 percent, C .10 percent, H .015 percent, Fe .50 percent, and O .40 percent) is the most commonly used titanium for implants.
 Grade 5 titanium, Titanium 6AL-4V (signifying the titanium alloy containing 6 percent aluminium and 4 percent vanadium alloy) is slightly harder than CP4 and used in the industry mostly for abutment screws and abutments.
 Most modern dental implants also have a textured surface (through etching, anodic oxidation or various-media blasting) to increase the surface area and osseointegration potential of the implant.
 If C.P. titanium or a titanium alloy has more than 85% titanium content, it will form a titanium-biocompatible titanium oxide surface layer or veneer that encloses the other metals, preventing them from contacting the bone.

 Ceramic (zirconia-based) implants exist in one-piece (combining the screw and the abutment) or two-piece systems – the abutment being either cemented or screwed – and might lower the risk for peri‐implant diseases, but long-term data on success rates is missing.

 Technique

+Implantology

+Implantology (from Latin in meaning 'into' and planta 'cutting,' and -logy from the Greek λόγος lógos 'word,' 'study,') is the term for the placement of dental implants by a dentist, specialist dentist in oral surgery, or oral and maxillofacial surgeons.
+With a license to practice, every dentist obtains permission to practice the full range of dentistry and thus also to place dental implants.
+The 'focus area in implantology' established in 2001 by the European Association of Dental Implantologists (BDIZ EDI) before the Federal Constitutional Court is not an additional designation according to the training regulations and is not granted under public law.